JacksonChen666/JacksonChen666.github.io/portfolio.md

 layout: default
 ---
 ## Portfolio
-**Disclaimer:** Most of these projects were done with the help of the internet and existing solutions.
-Please don't expect me to make something powerful from scratch without knowledge on the topic.
+**Note:** Most of these projects were done with the help of internet resources and existing solutions.
+Please don't expect me to make something powerful from scratch without knowledge on the topic, or the internet help.
 - **Python**
     - *Twitter API*
         - [Last interactions](https://github.com/JacksonChen666/TwitterLastInteractions)